scottfrederick/springdoclet/README.markdown

   + **Components** - classes annotated with @Component, @Controller, @Repository, and @Service
   + **RequestMappings** - classes and methods annotated with @RequestMapping

-SpringDoclet writes its output in HTML format int a file named spring-summary.html.
+SpringDoclet writes its output in HTML format into a file named **spring-summary.html**.
 The location of the file is determined by the Javadoc "-d" option, with the same defaulting rules as the standard doclet.

 ## Using SpringDoclet

-To use SpringDoclet, simply instruct the Javadoc tool to use this doclet instead (or in addition to) of the standard doclet.
+To use SpringDoclet, simply instruct the Javadoc tool to use this doclet instead of (or in addition to) the standard doclet.
 The Javadoc tool needs to be provided with:

   + the name of the doclet class (**org.springdoclet.SpringDoclet**)